Gary Kates

 Gary R. Kates (born November 9, 1952) is an American historian who specializes in the European Enlightenment and the French Revolution.
-He is the H. Russell Smith Foundation Professor of History at Pomona College in Claremont, California.
-He previously served as the dean of the college from 2001 to 2009.
+He is an emeritus professor of history at Pomona College in Claremont, California, having previously held the H. Russell Smith Foundation chair.
+He served as the dean of the college from 2001 to 2009.

 Early life and education

 Kates grew up in Los Angeles.
 In high school, he says he was social and musical but not particularly into academics.
 He enrolled at Pitzer College in 1970 as part of the college's first class to include men.
 He initially intended to become a rabbi or a lawyer, but was influenced by professors to pursue history.
 His interest in academic administration was sparked by a first-year seminar on the politics of the college he took, taught by then-president Bob Atwell.
 After he graduated in 1974, he began postgraduate studies at the University of Chicago, and received his doctorate in history in 1978.